 As a chartered accountant Brian has had many years of commercial experience.
 He lives in Williamstown and is also the Treasurer of the Williamstown Little Theatre.
 When not engaged in “bean counting” Brian can often be found building sets and from time to time “treading the boards”, which he finds a refreshing antidote against anything relating to financial management.
 One of Brian’s long-term literary ambitions is to actually finish Ulysses, and wonders whether there is a self-help group that can provide support!

 Loraine has extensive experience designing and delivering public programs and policy across a wide variety of settings including local government, the water industry, parks and botanic gardens, heritage sites, tourism and health promotion.
 She enjoys reading, writing and research.
 Late night often sees her glued to digitised 19th Century newspapers.
 In 2013 she was honoured to have been short listed for the Ada Cambridge Biographical Prose Prize.
-2017 will be her fourth Willy Lit Fest as Program Director.
+2018 will be her fifth Willy Lit Fest as Program Director.
 Her focus has been to build a diverse program with strong local input, delivering events and sessions across a range of styles with an aim to attract patrons who may not traditionally attend literary festivals.

 Chris Ringrose is a poet and writer of short fiction who moved from England to Williamstown in April 2012.
 He is Adjunct Associate Professor of Literature at Monash University, edits the Journal of Postcolonial Writing and is one of the editors of the Sydney-based fashion magazine Papier Mâché.
 He won the WillyLitFest People’s Choice’ competition in 2013.